 Head constable's killing in Delhi riots: Police says 7 people arrested

-Seven people have been arrested in connection with the death of a Delhi Police head constable during clashes over the new citizenship law in northeast district last month, police said on Thursday
+Seven people have been arrested in connection with the killing of a Delhi Police head constable during clashes over the new citizenship law in northeast district last month, police said on Thursday

 Head constable Ratan Lal died of bullet injuries in the clashes in Gokalpuri on February 24

 "Seven people have been arrested in Ratan Lal's case.
 It emerged during investigation that the spot where the incident took place was the venue for an anti-CAA protest.
-In the fateful day, a conspiracy was hatched to attack police," a senior Delhi Police official said.
+On the fateful day, a conspiracy was hatched to attack police," a senior Delhi Police official said.
+The evidence in this regard has been collected and the arrested persons are both conspirators as well as rioters, he said.
+The accused have been identified as Saleem Malik (38), Mohd Jalaluddin (33), Mohd Ayub (35), Mohd Yunus (32), Arif (27), Mohd Saleem (46), all residents of Chand Bagh, and Mohd Danish (23) from Loni, Ghaziabad, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)